 These seeds are stored in glass tubes.

-Some seeds can stay in the vault for 50 years.
-Others, like the grain sorghum, could still grow 20,000 years from now!
+Seeds are kept in the vault under specific conditions.
+Some seeds can remain that way for 50 to 75 years.
+Others, like the grain sorghum used to make livestock feed, could still germinate 20,000 years from now!

 Expected life (in years)